hashicorp/terraform-provider-azurerm/website/docs/r/data_share.html.markdown

 * `name` - (Required) The name which should be used for this Data Share.
 Changing this forces a new Data Share to be created.

-* `account_id` - (Required) The ID of the Data Share account from which the Data Share is created.
+* `account_id` - (Required) The ID of the Data Share account in which the Data Share is created.
 Changing this forces a new Data Share to be created.

 * `share_kind` - (Required) The kind of the Data Share.
+Possible values are `CopyBased` and `InPlace`.
 Changing this forces a new Data Share to be created.

-* `description` - (Optional) The description of the Data Share.
+* `description` - (Optional) The Data Share's description.

 * `snapshot_schedule` - (Optional) A `snapshot_schedule` block as defined below.